jakesgordon/rack-rabbit/README.md

   * Create, and manage, a cluster of worker processes that will each...
   * Subscribe to a queue
   * Convert incoming messages into a suitable Rack environment
-  * Call your Rack app to fulfil the request
+  * Call your Rack app to handle the message
-  * Publish the response back to the original caller (if `reply_to` queue was provided)
+  * Publish a reply back to the original caller (if `reply_to` queue was provided)

 The goal is to support a RabbitMQ-based SOA with multiple message passing patterns: